Roman-HLIS-Cosmology-PIT/slimfarmer/README.md

 # slimfarmer

-Simpler version of the farmer which combines SEP for detection and Tractor for photometry measurement
+A streamlined multi-band photometry pipeline that uses **SEP** for source detection and **Tractor** for PSF/galaxy model fitting, with correlated-noise corrections derived from noise realizations.
+Designed for Roman IMCOM coadds and inspired by [The Farmer](https://github.com/astroweaver/the_farmer) (Weaver et al. 2023).

-Detection (SEP) → grouping → model selection → forced photometry, with optional neighbor subtraction for crowded fields.
+For algorithmic details, derivations, and validation results, see [`docs/research_note.md`](docs/research_note.md).

-  1. Detection (SEP) — run once, not iterative
+---

-  SEP (Source Extractor in Python) is called a single time to produce a source catalog and segmentation map.
-There is no iterative detection, no source subtraction loop, and no re-detection.
-The output is a fixed list of positions and a per-pixel segmentation map assigning each detected pixel to a source.
+## Pipeline overview

-  2. Grouping
+1. **Detection** — single SEP pass produces a source catalog and segmentation map (no iterative re-detection).

-  Sources whose segmaps overlap (after dilation by dilation_radius = 0.07") are placed into the same group and co-fitted simultaneously.
-This prevents Tractor from ignoring neighbors when fitting a blended source.
-A separate, larger dilation (fit_dilation_radius = 0.24") defines the pixel footprint Tractor actually sees — large enough to capture profile wings without merging distant sources into oversized groups.
+2. **Grouping** — overlapping segmaps (after dilation) are co-fitted as a group to handle blends.

-  3. Model selection
+3. **Model selection** — for each group, Tractor tries `PointSource → SimpleGalaxy → ExpGalaxy / DevGalaxy → FixedCompositeGalaxy` and picks the simplest acceptable model.

-  For each group, Tractor tries a sequence of increasingly complex models: PointSource → SimpleGalaxy → ExpGalaxy / DevGalaxy → FixedCompositeGalaxy.
-It selects the simplest model whose reduced chi² is acceptable.
+4. **Forced photometry** — morphology is frozen and only flux is refit; optional second pass subtracts neighbor models.

-  4. Forced photometry
+5. **Kappa correction** — correlated-noise inflation factor applied per source from noise realizations.

-  With morphology fixed to the best model, Tractor re-fits only the flux of every source.
-Optionally (neighbor_subtraction = True), nearby group models are subtracted from the data before the final flux measurement to reduce cross-contamination.
+---

 ## Installation